 We are committed to minimizing our environmental impact while providing the healthiest, tastiest pet food possible.
 Freshpet Kitchens Bethlehem is a landfill-free facility thanks to state-of-the-art recycling, digesting, and waste-to-energy processes.
-The electricity used in the Freshpet Kitchens Bethlehem and its refrigerators in its over 22,000 retail locations is matched with 100% U.S. wind energy renewable energy credits.
-Freshpet's chiller fleet efficiency has improved every year with our latest units being up to 7.5x more efficient than units from just 6 years ago.
-Nature's Fresh became Freshpet's first carbon neutral brand thanks to our carbon offset partnership with Conservation International.
-These efforts and more help ensure a healthy planet for generations to come.
+We support renewable energy by matching the electricity used in Freshpet Kitchens Bethlehem and our refrigerators in over 23,600 retail locations with 100% U.S. wind energy renewable energy credits.
+Freshpet's chiller fleet efficiency continues to improve with our latest units being up to 8.5x more efficient than older units.
+In 2020, Nature's Fresh became Freshpet's first, and one of the industry's only, carbon neutral brand for Scope 1, 2, and 3 emissions.
+For 2021, we went even further and made Freshpet's entire business carbon neutral for Scope 1 and 2 emissions.
+We are committed to reducing as much of our carbon emissions as possible and use offsets to mitigate residual emissions.
+These efforts are intended to help achieve our environmental goals, building and preserving a healthy planet for generations to come.
+2021 also saw the launch of Spring and Sprout, Freshpet's first product made with plant-based protein.